tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-05-05-remote-consulting.md

 It's harder to gain awareness of the things that are happening outside your specific project - *especially* as a consultant.
 For example, I often get an @client.com email address but I'm usually not on the everyone@ emails.
 So I'm like a liminal pseudo-employee that misses some company-wide context.

 When you're in the office it's easier to soak this in via the peripheral.
-But remote?
-Not so much.
+But there's no peripheral vision when working remotely.

 The only way to address this is via *over*-communicating.